dCache/dcache/docs/TheBook/src/main/markdown/config-chimera.md

 2. If a tag which does not exist in a directory is created by writing to it, it is called a *primary* tag.

-3. Tags are *inherited* from the parent directory by a newly created directory.
+3. Tags are *inherited* from the parent directory by a newly created subdirectory.
 Changing a primary tag in one directory will change the tags inherited from it in the same way.
 Creating a new primary tag in a directory will not create an inherited tag in its subdirectories.

     Moving a directory within the CHIMERA namespace will not change the inheritance.
 Therefore, a directory does not necessarily inherit tags from its parent directory.
 Removing an inherited tag does not have any effect.